-- Within the PSA (Region G), 88.5% of commuters either drive alone or carpool to work.
+- Within the PSA (East Central Michigan Region), 88.5% of commuters either drive alone or carpool to work.
 This represents a slightly larger share of such commuting modes when compared to the state of Michigan (85.2%).
 The combined share of these two commute modes within individual counties ranges between 85.9% (Isabella County) and 89.8% (Bay County).
 It is noteworthy that only 0.5% of PSA commuters utilize public transit, with Clare County having the largest respective share of such commuters in the PSA at only 1.4%.
 While the PSA has a larger share (2.6%) of commuters who walk to work compared to the state, the shares within Isabella (6.9%) and Gratiot (3.4%) counties are particularly high. - Generally, commute times to work in the PSA are shorter than those on the statewide level.
 Specifically, 34.1% of commuters in the region have commute times of less than 15 minutes, which is notably larger than the statewide share of 25.4%.
 Combined, 67.5% of PSA workers have commute times of less than 30 minutes to work, which is a higher share of short commute times when compared to the state (60.2%).
 Within individual counties, the share of workers with commute times of less than 30 minutes to work ranges between 52.7% (Gladwin County) and 76.5% (Isabella County).
-While only 5.9% of workers in the PSA have commute times are highest in Arenac (12.1%) and Gladwin (10.1%) counties.
+While only 5.9% of workers in the PSA have commute time of 60 minutes or longer, the shares of commuters with these lengthy commute times are highest in Arenac (12.1%) and Gladwin (10.1%) counties.